lmvicente/EmployeeReviewer/README.md

 ### Viewing A Review
 ![ViewingReview](https://raw.githubusercontent.com/lmvicente/EmployeeReviewer/main/GIFs/chrome-capture-2023-1-17%20(4).gif)
-Along with the other CUD operations, we finally have R, or read, to complete CRUD.
+Along with the other CUD operations, I finally have R, or read, to complete CRUD.
 To view a specific review in more detail, you can click on the "View" button to get a closer look at your chosen review.

 ## Version History
 * 0.1 -- 2/17/2023